 Going abroad

-Long-term stay at other research institution
+Long-term stay at another research institution

-• The general approach of the Graduate School of Business and Social Sciences is that a stay at another (preferably foreign) research institution is a benefit in terms of quality of education and internationalisation, also for students enrolled in vocational PhD programmes.
+The main supervisor must ensure that the individual PhD degree programmes each include a long-term stay at another research institution of a high international standard, preferably outside Denmark.
+The general approach of Aarhus BSS Graduate School is that a stay at another (preferably foreign) research institution is a benefit in terms of quality of education and internationalisation, also for students enrolled in vocational PhD programmes.

 Special conditions